sriumcp/docs/docs/user-guide/tasks/grpc.md

 ## Metrics

-This task creates a built-in [provider](../topics/metrics.md#fully-qualified-names) named `grpc`.
+This task creates a [provider](../topics/metrics.md#fully-qualified-names) named `grpc`.
 The following metrics are collected by this task:

 - `grpc/request-count`: total number of requests sent
 - `grpc/error-count`: number of error responses